dgaydukov/cert-aws/sa/files/sa.md

 In this case you have elb -> custom waf with asg -> elb -> ec2 with app.
 So basically you put your custom waf ec2 into ASG and between 2 elb.

 ###### Trusted Advisor
-It reviews your account and makes recommendations for saving money, improving system performance, closing security gaps.
+Reviews your account and makes recommendations for saving money, improving system performance, closing security gaps.
 It includes a list of checks in the categories of cost optimization, security, fault tolerance, performance, service limits.
 If you turn it on you will got weekly email notifications regarding what can be improved (you can exclude resources on which you don't want to get notified).
 So basically if you want improve performance/efficiency you should use trusted advisor + CloudWatch.

 ###### CloudHSM
-CloudHSM (Hardware Security Module) - dedicated HSM instances within aws cloud.
+Dedicated HSM instance within aws cloud.
 You can securely generate/store/manage cryptographic keys.
-HSM provides secure key storage and cryptographic operations within a tamper-resistant hardware device.
+HSM (Hardware Security Module) provides secure key storage and cryptographic operations within a tamper-resistant hardware device.
 Cluster - contains multiple devices across AZ/subnet in single region.
 You can't create single device, only cluster with 1 or more devices.
 Since devices created in sunbets you need to have vpc in order to use CloudHSM.
 Daily backups are automatically taken and stored in s3 (bucket must be in the same region as cluster).
 All backups encrypted with 2 types of keys:
 * EBK (ephemeral backup key) - generated inside HSM when backup is taken.
 Used to encrypt backup.
 Encrypted backup include encrypted EBK.
 * PBK (persistent backup key) - used by HSM to encrypt EBK.
 Generated based on 2 other keys:
     * MKBK (manufacturer key backup key) - permanently embedded in the HSM hardware by manufacturer
-    * AKBK (AWS key backup key) - installed in the HSM during intitial setup by aws CloudHSM.
+    * AKBK (AWS key backup key) - installed in the HSM during initial setup by aws CloudHSM.
 You can use with database or with nginx to off-load ssl.
 Best practice to sync all keys at least in 2 devices in separate AZ.
 It's built with physical and logical tamper-protection, so it trigger key deletion (zeroization) in case of breach.

 ###### Polly
 It turns text into lifelike speech.
 You can supply polly with either simple text or SSML format.
 Pronunciation lexicon - enable you to customize pronunciation of words.
 You can create/store lexicon in region (so if you want to use one lexicon in 2 regions, you have to create second lexicon in second region and copy first).
 Lexicon is written using xml-like language of PLS (Pronunciation Lexicon Specification) W3C recommendation.
 You can apply up to 5 lexicons to single text.
 If more that 1 lexicon contains the same grapheme, first applied would be used.
 So if you want at different texts use different grapheme you should change lexicon order.
 Below is grapheme example:
 ```
 <lexicon>
   <lexeme>